JuliaLang/julia/doc/src/manual/faq.md

 [`pipeline`](@ref) function allows you to chain external programs and files, similar to shell pipes, and the [Glob.jl package](https://github.com/vtjnash/Glob.jl) implements POSIX-compatible globbing.

-You can, of course run programs through the shell by explicitly passing a shell and a command string to `run`, e.g. ``` run(`sh -c "ls > files.txt"`) ``` to use the Unix [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell), but you should generally prefer pure-Julia code like ```run(pipeline(`ls`, "files.txt"))```.
+You can, of course, run programs through the shell by explicitly passing a shell and a command string to `run`, e.g. ``` run(`sh -c "ls > files.txt"`) ``` to use the Unix [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell), but you should generally prefer pure-Julia code like ```run(pipeline(`ls`, "files.txt"))```.
 The reason why we avoid the shell by default is that [shelling out sucks](https://julialang.org/blog/2012/03/shelling-out-sucks/):